Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 Various information is printed to the console and an email is sent when the process is finished.
 At the end, the output will look similar to this:
 ```
-…
+. . .
 Status page: https://vaas-stg.certora.com/jobStatus/23658/e145eb5d7d5f2dea1f72?anonymousKey=f49a8d71d3d17288d8405c015
 Verification results: https://vaas-stg.certora.com/output/23658/e145eb5d7d5f2dea1f72/?anonymousKey=f49a8d71d3d17288d8405c0150
 Prover found violations:
 [rule] callTraceProblem
 [rule] integrityOfDeposit
 ```
-Follow the Verification results to see the results.
+Follow the Verification results link to see the results.

 Certora Prover help understanding violation of properties.
 First you see a table with the verification results. ![results](images/results.jpg)